Note

 p = plot.SensorMap(sensor)

-p = plot.SensorMap(sensor, connectivity=True)
+p = plot.SensorMap(sensor, adjacency=True)

 Using information from the Sensor